cipriancozma/react-search/README.md

 # Introduction

 This doc describes the React application that is building a search functionality.
-We will follow its implementation accross the various locations so you can understand how the different parts create the full picture
+Follow its implementation so you can understand how the different parts create the full picture.

 # API